iriberri/microsite/README.md

 ## Getting Started

-The microsite is a template where the main file to alter is template_categories.json and template_datasets.json.
-This json has a guide to it in the README_TEMPLATE_GUIDE.js which contains a mirror of the current template_categories.json with comments.
+The microsite is a template where the main files to alter is template_categories.json and template_datasets.json.

 ### template_categories.json:
 This file contains all the category data and extra data such as domain for searching some background images and search bar placeholder text.
 Below is a cut out of what the microsite looks like and the json associated with the screenshot.